Readers of the Purple Sage Bookstore

 Directed by Jack Bender; starring Chad Michael Murray & Nathaniel Arcand, with Anita Brown, Fay Masterson, Sebastian Spence, Dylan Walsh & Wes Studi; video/DVD not available; full credits from IMDb

 Yes, indeed, producer Jerry Bruckheimer's {terrible} official website has information on a forthcoming Lone Ranger movie, with a script by Ted Elliott & Terry Rossio; rumors swarmed across the net in September 2008 that actor George Clooney was 'eager' to join already-signed actor Johnny Depp (as Tonto!} in the proposed big-budget Disney Pictures production; hunky actor Armie Hammer signed in May, and the release date & director Gore Verbinski were confirmed in June 2011.
-Then in August, Disney pulled the plug as the budget had escalated to $250M; the project was placed in 'turnaround' status, the budget was trimmed, then they got a new greenlight in February 2012.
+Then in August, Disney pulled the plug as the budget had escalated to $250M; the project was placed in 'turnaround' status, the budget was trimmed, then they got a new greenlight in February 2012; latest plans show July 2013 release.

 Time will tell - latest info from IMDbofficial movie site